How to Maintain Healthy Eating as a Lifestyle: Make It Fun!

 The key to enjoying a healthy diet is an open mind.
 You may not love every new food you try, but incorporating healthy options consistently will help you appreciate the taste and benefits of a nutritious diet.
 You’ll soon notice how these choices impact your energy, mood and even things like your menstrual cycle if you’re a woman — shorter cycles, better moods, less cramping…etc.

-Once you’ve widened your palette, do not be scared of seasoning!
-However, avoid relying on condiments and sauces, as they pack high amounts of unhealthy fats and calories.
-For example, A salad with fresh veggies and fruits but drowned in ranch or thousand island dressing is counterproductive to your health.
+For example, a salad with fresh veggies and fruits but drowned in ranch or thousand island dressing is counterproductive to your health.
 In that case, the salad would not be healthy.
 Stick to vinaigrettes that are preferably homemade, if not low in sugar.
 The seasoning I’m referring to are your standard powder seasonings in your cupboard.
 It’s your kitchen so it’s your way in how you choose to season your food.
 Season it for you to enjoy!

-• Be mindful of cooking oils
+• Be Mindful of Cooking Oils

 It’s important to be mindful of not just what kind of oils you use, but also how much oil you use!
 Most people tend to overuse oils when they cook, but if you are trying to be more health conscious use oils sparingly.
 Avoid lard, butter, canola oil and certain vegetable oils that contain trans fat, which is bad for heart health.
 Instead, use healthier options like peanut oil, olive oil, grapeseed oil and avocado oil.
 These oils are better for heart health, especially when unrefined.
 Just be sure to use them in moderation and consider that unrefined oils will leave more of it’s natural flavor in the oil.